 Does H&PMS get a commission or fee from a common insurance policy?

-As is commonplace in the industry, the broker receives commission from the insurer and is responsible for handling most of the administration of the policy.
-The broker in turn looks to H&PMS to carry out the majority of this administration for which we receive commission.
+No, however, as is commonplace in the industry, the broker receives commission from the insurer and is responsible for handling most of the administration of the policy.
+The broker in turn looks to H&P, the parent company of HPMS to carry out the majority of this administration for which we receive commission.

 The administration that we undertake in this role includes:-